IRS De Minimis Safe Harbor Election:The Complete Guide for Small Businesses

 Does it apply to all businesses?

-Yes, but the threshold depends on whether your business has audited financials.
+Yes, but the applicable threshold depends on whether your business has audited financials (AFS).

-Unsure if your purchases qualify?
-Certum Solutions can help.
-We specialize in small business accounting, tax compliance, and bookkeeping strategies that maximize deductions.
+Certum Solutions specializes in small business accounting, tax compliance, and bookkeeping strategies that maximize deductions.